 Why does my dog roll on the carpet after eating?

 Rolling on the carpet can be celebratory; your dog could be enjoying his meal and just want to celebrate his happiness with you.
 But if your dog is rolling specifically on the carpet, rather than on hard floors, there are two things that could be happening.

 First, your dog could be rolling on the carpet because he’s trying to clean himself.
 Dogs will clean themselves after meals just like people will.
 Well, maybe not just like people.
 Rolling on the carpet is a lot like rolling in grass and dirt.
 It can be meant to get the scent of the meal off your dog and to ensure that nothing is stuck to your dog’s fur.
 In the wild, that would be a concern — so it can remain an instinct even outdoors.

 Second, your dog could be spreading his scent.
 After a meal, he may want to warn other dogs off.
 By rubbing against your carpet, he will be sending his scent out everywhere.
-That tells other dogs to stay away.
+That tells other dogs and animals to stay away.
 You won’t be able to detect the scent easily, but other dogs will.
 Your dog is being a bit territorial, but it’s only because he loved his food.

 Rolling on the carpet is perfectly harmless for most dogs.
 If your dog isn’t in any distress (which can happen if your dog eats too fast or gets bloat), then your dog is just having a good time.
 And while you might not be found of ground-in dog smell in your carpet, it’s not likely to impact your carpet any more than your dog sleeping on it.

 Is it normal for a dog to roll around after eating?

 Yes and no.

 Not all dogs roll around after eating.
 In fact, the majority of dogs don’t.
 But that doesn’t mean that rolling around after eating is bad.